aosabook/500lines/same-origin-policy/doc/http.md

 TODO: insert figure

-Now that we have URLs we are almost ready to model http requests.
+Now that we have URLs we are almost ready to model HTTP requests.
 We are missing the method of the request (i.e., "GET", "POST" and so on).
-So, let's introduce a set of methods, which we declare as abstract since we intend to classify it into more concrete types (like "GET"):
+So, let's introduce a set of methods, which we declare as `abstract` since we intend to classify it into more concrete types (like "GET"):

 ```
 abstract sig Method {}
 ```

-We now classify http request methods into "GET" and "POST":
+We now classify HTTP request methods into "GET" and "POST":

 ```
 one sig Get, Post extends Method {}